sbosell/geocode/README.md

 This is a serverside wrapper library for .Net and Nodejs (very dirty and alpha) to some common geocoding services that allow the conversion of an address/place into its latitude and longitude from the server (not client/javascript).
 This library in its current form returns basic information (latitude and longitude) and only returns some basic information such as accuracy, address, etc when available or applicable.
 It will also return a list of the ambiguous results when available.

-It currently supports 6 free services (some require api key) and allows you to specify failovers in the event you get throttled.
+It currently supports 6 free services (some require an api key) and allows you to specify failovers in the event you get throttled.
 Many projects and websites show maps and allow users to enter city,state and/or location to display them and it is a general requirement to geocode that information first.
 If you need to do it on the server side, this library will help you.

 If you find this helpful, please rate it or leave some feedback on the discussion tab.
 It would be appreciated.

 The current geocoding services that are supported are:

-Google Gmap - The default service used since it doesn't require an api key Open Streets Map - No Api key required
+* Google Gmap - The default service used since it doesn't require an api key
+* Open Streets Map - No Api key required
-Bing - API key required
+* Bing - API key required
-MapQuest - API key required
+* MapQuest - API key required
-Yahoo Place Finder - API Key required - It seems this service is being deprecated for the Yahoo!
-BOSS Geoservice Cloud Made - API Key required
+* Yahoo Place Finder - API Key required - It seems this service is being deprecated for the Yahoo!
+BOSS Geoservice
+* Cloud Made - API Key required
-Yahoo BOSS Geo Services - Using the yahoo boss geo service.
+* Yahoo BOSS Geo Services - Using the yahoo boss geo service.
 This one is not free and requires a consumer key, consumer secret, and app id from yahoo as well as some payment information.
 See link for details.

 If you'd like me to add another service, log it in the discussion or issue tracker and I'll take a look.
 Please include a link to the documentation.

 On to the code......